 This usually has a more intense focus.
 In addition to individual counseling for drug addiction, the programs might also focus on group counseling.
 Outpatient services also connect addicts with services, including employment, education, mental health, and physical health providers, and other community support.

 Not sure which rehab program would be best for your daughter?
 Then, it may be a good idea to meet with treatment specialists, as well as therapists or counselors.
 We recommend this at our outpatient drug rehabs New Jersey addiction treatment centers.
 People who know your daughter may also be able to provide some insight into what kind of treatment she needs.
 In general, if your daughter has only recently become addicted to drugs, she may benefit from outpatient therapy.
 This therapy might allow your daughter to live and work independently while receiving treatment for drug addiction.

 Suppose, however, that your daughter has used drugs for a period of time or has tried outpatient drug rehab before.
 She may need to go into inpatient drug rehabilitation for either a 30-, 60- or 90-day stay.
 Then, she may be able to transition into outpatient care through a sober living house.
 Another possibility is for her to go to another outpatient rehab in New Jersey.
 If your daughter has been using drugs for a long time, she may need a long-term rehab in New Jersey.
 This is especially true if she has been through the court system or has mental health issues.

-Here at SOBA in South Jersey, we have drug rehabilitation programs for substance abuse designed specifically to treat young adults.
+Here at SOBA in New Brunswick, New Jersey, we have drug rehabilitation programs for substance abuse designed specifically to treat young adults.
 The young adults we treat are struggling with drug addiction.
 In addition, we provide help for families of drug addicts.
 SOBA has several options for young adults.
 One of our young adult drug rehabs New Jersey programs, the College Recovery Addiction Treatment Center, has a good success rate.
 The College Recovery Addiction Treatment Center designs programs for young adults and their families that fit their needs exactly.